Dreams of white: the color in which your life becomes either a clean page or a silence

 Such dreams arrive in moments when a passage has ripened in your life: from one stage to another, through cleanness, through closing, through silence.

 You dream of a white dress, a white shirt, white fresh cloth.
 Perhaps it is solemn clothing: wedding, ceremonial; perhaps simply fresh, just washed.
-In the body — a particular lightness and solemnity: I am in clean, and this is not just about laundry — it is about some inner beginning.
+A particular lightness and solemnity live in the body: I am in something clean, and this is not just about laundry — it is about some inner beginning.

-Your Creator speaks here — the part that knows how to open new chapters in life and dress them in a suitable form.
-Such a dream often comes when an important renewal is ripening or already beginning in you: a new stage of relationships, a wedding or an inner “engagement with yourself,” a new professional page, a vow to oneself.
-The Creator shows: this beginning is worth approaching solemnly; do not make it “in passing.”
+In this gleam your Creator is recognisable — the part that knows how to open new chapters in life and dress them in a suitable form.
+Such a dream often comes when an important renewal is ripening, or already beginning, in you: a new stage of a relationship, a wedding or an inner “engagement with yourself,” a new professional page, a vow to oneself.
+The Creator shows you that this beginning is worth approaching solemnly; do not make it “in passing.”

-If the dress fits you perfectly — you organically enter the new role, and it is worth trusting its form.
-If it is slightly too big — you enter with room, and inwardly this is right, though the first time will be noticeable.
-If the cloth is thin and fragile — the new beginning is tender, and it is worth protecting it from sharp outer contact.
-If those around look with respect — your renewal is acknowledged by the environment, and this is a good sign; it is worth not dismissing it as “just support.”
+If the dress fits you perfectly, you enter the new role naturally, and it is worth trusting its form.
+If it is slightly too big, you are entering with room to grow, and inwardly this is right, though the first while will feel noticeable.
+If the cloth is thin and fragile, the new beginning is tender, and it is worth protecting it from sharp outside contact.
+If those around look at you with respect, your renewal is being acknowledged by your environment, and this is a good sign; it is worth not dismissing it as “just support.”

 Ask yourself: “Which new stage of my life is now beginning — and do I allow myself to dress for it in ‘white,’ that is, to relate to it with inner solemnity, rather than as one more matter?”